vizsec/vizsec.github.io/index.md

 <!-- {% include call.html %} -->

+### Proceedings on IEEE

+The <a href="http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=7701173">official IEEE proceedings</a> for VizSec 2016 are now live.

 ### Proceedings Browser

 For a visual overview of past papers, please see the <a href="http://vizsec.dbvis.de">Proceedings Browser</a> from long-time contributor Fabian Fischer.